-To set the PATH on a system running a Microsoft Windows version other than Vista, from the desktop bring up the Start menu and right click on My Computer.
+To set the PATH on older versions of Microsoft Windows, from the desktop bring up the Start menu and right click on My Computer.
 Select Properties, go to the Advanced tab, then click on the Environment Variables button.
 Select the PATH variable and click the Edit.
 Add the string ;C:\Program Files\Sourcery G++\bin to the end, and click OK.
 Again, you must adjust the pathname to reflect your installation directory.